 Before you begin, it helps to look at a diagram of the human heart for proper placement of the arteries.
 We used our copy of Usborne’s Illustrated Book of Biology to help us with our placement.
 You can use any medical reference book, or search for diagrams on the internet.

-1. Take some big chunks of aluminum foil and make three balls out of them.
-The first ball should be about the size of a tennis ball, while the other two should be about the size of a golf ball.
+2. Use your aluminum foils to make medium sized balls:.
+One should be the size of a tennis ball, the other two should be the size of a golf ball.

-2. Poke three toothpicks into the upper left corner of the larger ball.
+3. Firmly press 3 toothpicks into the upper left corner of the larger ball.
 Use the hot glue to secure them in place.
 Then attach one of the smaller balls to it.
-Do the same for the other side until you have a sort of "Mickey Mouse" shape.
+Do the same for the other side until you have a mouse shape with your foil balls.

-3. Take some chunks of red clay and roll them flat with your rolling pin.
-We covered our rolling pin with foil so the clay wouldn't stick to it.
+4. Cover the rolling pin with aluminum foil, so the clay will not stick to it.
+Then use your rolling pin to roll some sections of red clay into a flat, pliable shape.
+Use this clay to cover your foil.
+Press it in firmly, so it sticks to the foil.
 Cover your foil pieces with clay until it begins to look like a human heart.
 Continue shaping and smoothing the foil and the clay until you are satisfied with how it looks.

-4. Once you're finished with the shape of the heart, it's time to start on the aorta!
-Take 6 pipe cleaners and bend them in half so that they fold in on each other.
-Use the hot glue to secure the ends in place.
+5. Once you’re finished with the shape of the heart, it’s time to start on the aorta!
+Hold 6 pipe cleaners tightly together, then bend them in half so that they fold in on each other.
+Use the hot glue to secure the ends in place, so they do not pop open.

-7. Now it's time to work on the pulmonary trunk!
+8. Now it’s time to work on the pulmonary trunk!
 Take 3 pipe cleaners and bend them in half so they fold in on each other.
 Use hot glue to secure the ends together.
 Bend the pipe cleaners so that they have a slight curve.
+Then use the red crepe paper to cover the pipe cleaners, and glue them into place.

-9. For the pulmonary arteries, take 2 pipe cleaners, and bend them together as you did for the aorta and pulmonary trunk, using glue to secure the ends together.
-This is going to fit through the loop of the aorta, and will hug the back of the pulmonary trunk.
-Use hot glue to secure in place.
+10. For the pulmonary arteries, take 2 pipe cleaners, and bend them together as you did for the aorta and pulmonary trunk, using glue to secure the ends together.
+Wrap it with crepe paper and use glue to secure it in place.
+Thread this through the loop of the aorta, and behind the pulmonary trunk.
+Use your glue to secure it in place, then use glue to attach two ½” pieces of straw to each end, making a V shape.

-10. Now it's time to work on the arteries!
+11. Now it’s time to work on the arteries!
 Grab a milkshake straw and cut it up!
-You'll need five 1/2 inch pieces, three 1 inch pieces, and two 2 inch pieces.
+You’ll need five ½” pieces, three 1” pieces, and two 2” pieces.

-12. Finally, roll out some blue clay into thin strips, and line the left ventricle with posterior veins!
+13. Finally, roll out some blue clay into thin strips, and line the bottom of your heart with some posterior veins!

 Now you’re finished with your very own anatomical model of the human heart!
 Congratulations and great job!